Enzymatic cycle-based receivers for approximate maximum a posteriori demodulation of concentration modulated signals: Designing an enzymatic cycle-based receiver

 \subsubsection{Computing the RHS of \eqref{eqn:pdp:llr_approx}}

 In this section, we will explain how we can compute the RHS of \eqref{eqn:pdp:llr_approx}.

 We first address the issue that both the receiver front-end (with substrate \ce{X}) and the TH-cycle (with substrate \ce{Y}) compete for signalling molecule \ce{K} in the receiver voxel to produce the active form \ce{X_*} and \ce{Y_*} in their respective cycle.
-So far, we have analysed the front-end and TH-cycle separately in Sec.~\ref{sec:pdp:approx:front_end:para} and \ref{sec:Lhat:TH}, without considering the competition for \ce{K} from the other cycle.
+So far, we have analysed the front-end and the TH-cycle separately in Sec.~\ref{sec:pdp:approx:front_end:para} and \ref{sec:Lhat:TH}, without considering the competition for \ce{K} between these cycles.
 As an illustration of this competition, let us assume that some \ce{K} molecules have been bound to form \ce{XK} in the front-end, then these \ce{K} molecules are no longer available for binding with \ce{Y} in the TH-cycle and this means the TH-cycle ``sees" a reduced number of \ce{K} molecules.

-Fortunately, both the front-end and the TH-cycle have high impedance because $H_{M0}, H_{M1} \gg \frac{K_{1}^{\rm ss}}{\Omega}$.
-This implies that very few \ce{K} molecules are sequestered in \ce{XK} and \ce{YK}.
+Fortunately, both the front-end and the TH-cycle have high Michaelis-Menten constants $H_{M0}, H_{M1} \gg \frac{K_{1}^{\rm ss}}{\Omega}$, hence very few \ce{K} molecules are sequestered in \ce{XK} and \ce{YK}.

 Therefore, we can justify the derivations earlier where we analyse the front-end and the TH-cycle separately.